Sorry we couldn't find any matches for

 Who would benefit from choosing a loan with no points vs. paying points and/or origination fees?

-• If you are uncertain as to which is best for you, one of our loan specialists can assist you in making the decision that best suits your needs.
+- If you are uncertain as to which is right for you, one of our loan specialists can assist you in making the decision that suits your needs.

 Do I have to use a specific escrow/closing agent and title insurance company?